PSHE / Online Safety / Global Citizenship Curriculum

 Supporting Mental and Physical Health: The curriculum actively promotes positive mental health, resilience, and well-being, incorporating age-appropriate RSHE content and online safety education.

-Access to Support: Pupils are made aware of available support services, including school mental health first aiders and external agencies, fostering a safe and supportive environment.
+Access to Support: Throughout the PSHCE curriculum and through other aspects of school life, pupils are made aware of available support services, including school mental health first aiders and external agencies, fostering a safe and supportive environment.